-Going to a Scrum Master training is a first good step, however, expecting you will become a “Master” of anything at the end of a two day course, is, well a little unrealistic to say the least.
-I’m not saying that these trainings are not valuable.
+Going to a Scrum Master training is a first good step, however, expecting you will become a “Master” of anything at the end of a two-day course, is, well a little unrealistic to say the least.
+I’m not saying that these training are not valuable.
 On the contrary, they are very valuable, but they are not enough.
 Most likely they will focus on the what and will leave you to figure out the how.

 Great.
 But, how?
 How can a Scrum master control things when he has no Authority over the team?

 The truth is that the SM is not expected to control anything his role is to help the team.
 However, in most organizations he will be looked upon as some sort of leading figures, partly because of his special role, and partly because in many places the new Scrum Masters are picked from the management layer.